genexuslabs/design-systems/packages/mercury/README.md

 ### 2.6.
 Style the components with the CSS bundles

-[Chameleon](https://github.com/genexuslabs/chameleon-controls-library) provides the `ch-theme` component, a component to download and reuse the CSS bundles across the application.
+[Chameleon](https://github.com/genexuslabs/chameleon-controls-library) provides the `ch-theme` component, a component for downloading and using the CSS bundles in the application.

 Refer to the showcase to see